markediez/listkeeper/README.md

 * [x] Mark items as done
 * [ ] Expand to have a list of to-do lists
 * [ ] Create a template to-do list e.g. Camping To Do list
+* [ ] Add a filter to sort items by priority, by tasks finished, etc.

 ## Video Walkthrough